chuckmilam/create-ks-iso/README.md

 - [x] Warning if setting FIPS mode without creating boot ISO

 ## History
-This script harkens back to when I first started using kickstart around 2007-2008 to automate the deployment of 200+ Linux workstations where systems had to be wiped and redeployed frequently.
+This script harkens back to when I first started using kickstart sometime around 2007-2008 to automate the deployment of 200+ Linux workstations where the systems had to be securely wiped and redeployed frequently.
 Later, adding requirements for STIG compliance brought on additional challenges.
 The increased pace of rapid prototyping and testing helped streamline it further.
 Now I'm looking to use it for automated pipeline testing in places where containers don't quite make sense yet.

 ## Acknowledgments
 This project utilized the following resources: